How Body Dryers Support Independence for Elderly and Disabled Users

 • While seated on a shower chair

-• In wheelchair-accessible setups
+• In wheelchair-accessible shower spaces

 Modern systems are designed with user-friendly controls, allowing individuals to operate them with minimal effort.